jozsefszalma/chatgpt_prefrontal_cortex/README.md

         {"decision": "pass", "explanation": ""}<br>
         {"decision": "inhibit", "explanation": ""} <br>
     so, you need to engineer your prompt accordingly. <br>
-    Also, you need to educate the inhibitor about your risk appetite, otherwise the it will complain about everything or nothing at all.
+    Also, you need to educate the inhibitor about your risk appetite, otherwise it might complain about every minor thing.

 ### known issues:
 - the UI will only work in Jupyter environments that handle ipywidgets properly (e.g. Databricks' Jupyter does not, vscode is marginal)